SpongePowered/SpongeDocs/source/plugin/events.rst

 Callbacks are a more advanced feature of Sponge's event system.

 Callbacks allow plugins to cooperate better when they override vanilla behavior.
-When an event is invoked, Sponge runs through the event handlers in order from first to last.
+When an event is invoked, Sponge runs through the event listeners in order from first to last.
 Then Sponge runs through the callback list in order from last to first.
-Vanilla is always the first callback added, meaning that vanilla's handler will be executed last.
+Vanilla is always the first callback added, meaning that vanilla's listener will be executed last.

 Plugins that don't use callbacks can also use the simpler ``setCancelled(boolean)`` method, which will disable all callbacks.
 However, some plugins may just need to disable vanilla behavior, modify another plugin's behavior, or disable